 The first behaviour that Google analyses are the click-through rate (CTR).
 It’s the rate at which users click on the link to your website compared to the number of users who could have clicked on the link but didn’t.

 Now, remember the click-through rate for the first three search results is higher.
 People tend to click on the first few results, which are usually the most relevant to the searcher’s inquiry.

 Your website must have a high CTR to indicate that people are interested in your business.
 This will help improve your local search rank, allowing you to reach out to more users and potential clients.

 b) Pages Per Session

-Another behavioural signal crucial to local SEO ranking is the number of pages a person visits on your website before leaving.
+Another behavioural signal crucial to local SEO ranking is the number of pages a person visits your website before leaving.
 This is referred to as pages per session.
-That said, it’s better to have visitors spend time going through multiple pages, and not just one or two.
+That said, it’s better to have visitors spend time going through multiple pages, not just one or two.

 c) Organised Navigation